-Copyright (C) 2004, The Printer Working Group.
+Copyright (C) 2004, IEEE ISTO.
 All rights reserved.

 This document may be copied and furnished to others, and derivative works that comment on, or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice, this paragraph and the title of the Document as referenced below are included on all such copies and derivative works.
-However, this document itself may not be modified in any way, such as by removing the copyright notice or references to the Printer Working Group, a program of the IEEE-ISTO.
+However, this document itself may not be modified in any way, such as by removing the copyright notice or references to the IEEE-ISTO and the Printer Working Group, a program of the IEEE-ISTO.

-Title: Printer Working Group (PWG) RepertoireSupported Element
+Title: The Printer Working RepertoireSupported Element